2349 7.5 7.51. Scott Pilgrim vs. the World (2010)

 But unfortunately, the third and supposedly final installment of the Marc Webb series won't be released until 2018 due to the underwhelming box office numbers and the mixed reception.
-Now, they're focusing on the spin-off films, The Sinister Six, Venom, and an unnamed female-led character film.
+Now, Sony is focusing on the The Sinister Six spin-off, which will be a soft reboot (too early for that), and are also in negotiations with Marvel for a planned crossover with The Avengers.
 Well, Sony, it's your own damn fault that TASM2 didn't work at the way you wanted!
 Maybe it wouldn't happen if you let Marc Webb have more creative control.

 I was pleasantly surprised by this movie.
 I was hooked from the beginning to the end.
 It's creepy, atmospheric, and doesn't rely on jump scares or blood and gore.
 What made the film scary is you never see who or what is the Blair Witch.
 It could be a person, a supernatural creature, or even an unidentified group of people or cult.

 Although I can see some people being annoyed by Heather Donahue's screaming and shouting, and also the shaky camera.
 To me, I thought they were part of the haunting mood of this film.

 What boggles my mind is this movie got a Razzie nomination for Worst Picture, and yet a far worse and more painful Baby Geniuses got completely snubbed by them.
 If you ask me, that's total blasphemy and inexcusable.

 Anyways, whether you're going to like this film or not, it's still worth checking out.
 I think this would make a fun double feature with Cannibal Holocaust, another found footage movie.